2025 United States federal mass layoffs: Demography

 As part of Trump's efforts to root out "DEI" initiatives in the federal government, agencies with the highest planned workforce reductions and dismissals were also those with the highest percentages of women, minority, and Black employees.
 By June 2025, more than 300,000 Black women left the labor force.
 Christian E. Weller, senior fellow at American Progress and professor of public policy at the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts, the job cuts will disproportionally harm African Americans in the federal government.
-Over the same period, there was job increases of 142,000 for White women, 176,000 for Hispanic women, and 365,000 for White men.
+Over the same period, there were job increases of 142,000 for White women, 176,000 for Hispanic women, and 365,000 for White men.

 Trump's firings of senior military officers were disproportionately women, and others sometimes came after conservative organizations targeted specific individuals for criticism.
 Far-right activist Laura Loomer emerged as what Politico described as a "blunt enforcer of allegiance to Trump", with her operating a "tip line" for staffers to report colleagues for alleged disloyalty.
 It further described widespread loyalty purges and an atmosphere of "paranoia" within the executive branch, and that it was in line with the ethos of personnel director Sergio Gor and the approach of the Department of Government Efficiency.